EasyCorp/EasyAdminBundle/doc/dashboards.rst

-In practice you won't have to deal with this route or the query string parameters in your application because EasyAdmin provides a service to :ref:`generate CRUD URLs <crud-generate-urls>`.
+In practice you won't have to deal with this route or the query string parameters in your application because EasyAdmin provides a service to :ref:`generate admin URLs <generate-admin-urls>`.

 .. note::

-    Using a single route for all URLs means that generated URLs are a bit ugly.
+    Using a single route to handle all backend URLs means that generated URLs are a bit long and ugly.
+This is a reasonable trade-off because it makes many other features, such as generating admin URLs, much simpler.
-    In exchange, all the other features are much simpler, from generating URLs to protecting the entire backend.

 Dashboard Configuration
 -----------------------

-The basic dashboard configuration is defined in the ``configureDashboard()`` method (the main menu and the user menu are configured in their own methods, as explained later)::
+The dashboard configuration is defined in the ``configureDashboard()`` method (the main menu and the user menu are configured in their own methods, as explained later)::

     namespace App\Controller\Admin;